Astralstore/music-launcher-android/README.md

 ## Problem Statement

-The agenda was to re-purpose an old android phone into a MP3/MP4 player.
-Went through a lot of articles about turning a phone into a standalone music player but all they talked about was installing the apps, radio blah blah blah.
-I found some where one needs to root the device and execute a lot of CLI commands, flash the OS etc .
-Very tedious.
+The objective was to repurpose an old Android phone into an MP3/MP4 player.
+I went through numerous articles discussing the conversion of a phone into a dedicated music player, but they mainly focused on installing apps, radio functions, and so on.
+I came across some sources that suggested rooting the device and executing various Command Line Interface (CLI) commands, along with flashing the operating system.
+This process seemed quite laborious.

-Then this idea dawned on me.
-I created a custom launcher to open my music app on startup and that's exactly what I wanted.
-I use YouTube Music and that serves in-app video as well.
-Disabled the lock screen and there you go, the phone always is in the music mode.
-You can do the same for any app if your requirements are same as mine. make it completely offline if you want.
-The phone's WiFi allows me to download the songs into phone's storage and keep them for offline use.
+Then, an idea struck me.
+I developed a custom launcher that would automatically open my music app upon startup, achieving precisely what I desired.
+I utilize YouTube Music, which also provides in-app video functionality.
+By disabling the lock screen, I ensured that the phone consistently remained in music mode.
+This approach can be applied to any app if the requirements align with mine, and it can even be utilized in an entirely offline capacity if desired.
+Thanks to the phone's WiFi, I can download songs directly to the device's storage for offline usage.

 ## Steps to Build